MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 Here's the proposed architecture:

-- The web tier app on `OSTICKETWEB` will be migrated by building an Azure App Service in two Azure regions.
+- The web tier application on `OSTICKETWEB` will be migrated by building an Azure App Service in two Azure regions.
 Azure App Service for Linux will be implemented using the PHP 7.0 docker container.
-- The app code will be moved to GitHub, and the Azure App Service web app will be configured for continuous delivery with GitHub.
+- The application code will be moved to GitHub, and the Azure App Service web app will be configured for continuous delivery with GitHub.
 - Azure App Service will be deployed in both the primary region (`East US 2`) and secondary region (`Central US`).
 - Traffic Manager will be set up in front of the two web apps in both regions.
 - Traffic Manager will be configured in priority mode to force the traffic through `East US 2`.
-- If the Azure app server in `East US 2` goes offline, users can access the failed over app in `Central US`.
+- If the Azure app server in `East US 2` goes offline, users can access the failed over application in `Central US`.
-- The app database will be migrated to the Azure Database for MySQL service using Azure Database Migration Service.
+- The application database will be migrated to the Azure Database for MySQL service using Azure Database Migration Service.
 The on-premises database will be backed up locally, and restored directly to Azure Database for MySQL.
 - The database will reside in the primary region (`East US 2`) in the database subnet (`PROD-DB-EUS2`) of the production network (`VNET-PROD-EUS2`):
-- Since they're migrating a production workload, Azure resources for the app will reside in the production resource group `ContosoRG`.
+- Since they're migrating a production workload, Azure resources for the application will reside in the production resource group `ContosoRG`.
 - The Traffic Manager resource will be deployed in Contoso's infrastructure resource group `ContosoInfraRG`.
 - The on-premises VMs in the Contoso datacenter will be decommissioned after the migration is done.